Why Are There Two National Doughnut Days?

 Its calendar doppelgänger is harder to trace.
 According to food holiday historian John Bryan Hopkins, who cataloged several fringe holidays for his site Foodimentary beginning in 2006, mentions of the November Doughnut Day could be found as early as the 1930s in copies of Ladies' Home Journal.
 Hopkins speculated that the November 5 date is close enough to Veterans Day on November 11 that a retail outlet likely introduced the date to acknowledge their service.

 But which date do the major doughnut industry forces recognize?
 Entenmann’s tells us they don’t participate in November 5 celebrations.
-In a statement, a Dunkin’ Donuts spokesperson told Mental Floss:
+In 2017, a Dunkin’ Donuts spokesperson told Mental Floss: